-The Tier 1 (Exceptional Talent) route is for those who are highly skilled in the fields of technology, science, humanities, fashion and other arts.
-Having received an endorsement from a DCB, applicants can go on to make an immigration application and be granted leave to enter or remain in the UK for up to five years (plus an extra four months if applying from overseas).
+The Global Talent route is for those who are highly skilled in the fields of humanities and science, digital technology, architecture, fashion and other arts.
+Having received an endorsement from an appropriate endorsing body, or alternatively an eligible prize, applicants can go on to make an immigration application and be granted leave to enter or remain in the UK.

 Once in the UK, relatively few restrictions are applied to applicants compared to other routes.
 They can undertake any type of work they wish – on an employed or self-employed basis – and are not bound to a specific employer.
-However, they are not allowed to work as a Doctor or Dentist in Training or as a professional sportsperson (you can read more about the definition of a professional sportsperson for immigration purposes here and here).
+However, they are not allowed to work as a Doctor or Dentist in Training or as a professional sportsperson.

-The Tier 1 (Exceptional Talent) route leads to ILR, also referred to as ‘settlement’ or ‘permanent residence’.
-Gaining ILR means that applicants are free from immigration control and can go onto apply for naturalisation as a British citizen if so desired.
+For those who do qualify for ILR, gaining this status means they will be free from immigration control and can go onto apply for naturalisation as a British citizen if so desired.

 ILR – Residence in the UK

 All routes which lead to ILR require the applicant to complete a period of continuous residence in the UK.
-The Tier 1 (Exceptional Talent) route is advantageous as it provides for an accelerated route to ILR.
+The Global Talent route is advantageous as it provides for an accelerated route to ILR.

 This makes switching into this route highly advantageous for those who qualify.
-Under Tier 2 (General), that same individual would have to wait for five years.
+Under Skilled Worker, for example, that same individual would have to wait for five years.

 Unfortunately, this accelerated route does not apply to any dependants.
 They must complete five continuous years in order to qualify for ILR.